vnegrisolo/vnegrisolo.github.io/_posts/2016-07-27-why-ember-js.md

 ## Ember Tooling

 To start with let's start with tooling.
 Ember comes with `ember-cli` that is a **command line toolset** for Ember.
-With `ember-cli` your project a lot of integrations for free.
+With `ember-cli` your project a lot of integration for free.

 The first integration is with a very fast **asset pipeline**: [Broccoli][broccoli].
 So if you want to use coffee script or another technology that requires some task on the build step you can do that with Broccoli.